World Book Day ideas for schools – Simple ideas for 2024

 Unless you’re very lucky, the author will already be booked.
 And even if they’re free, they may be frazzled by the time you get them.
 March can be mayhem!
 The best time for a visit, in my opinion, is early summer term, just after Easter.

 “March can be mayhem!
 The best time for a visit, in my opinion, is early summer term, just after Easter”

 Having booked your author, ask them if they’d be kind enough to email a small writing challenge for the Christmas holidays.
 It can be as simple as providing the first line of a story to kickstart young writers.

-Make a display of the shortlisted stories written over Christmas break (alongside the display on your visiting author which will hopefully be taking shape by now).
+Make a display of the shortlisted stories written over Christmas break.
+Put this alongside the display on your visiting author which will hopefully be taking shape by now.

 Ask your writer if they’d be willing to judge the shortlist but please don’t be horribly offended if they decline.
 We do sometimes end up with an avalanche of judging requests just when we’re approaching deadline, and it’s really difficult to give it the time it needs.

 Making sure you sift your shortlist down to just a few entries will make it more likely your visiting author will say yes.

 Announce your challenge winner and runners up – prizes might be books by the visiting author or book tokens.

 Ask your author to dash off something congratulatory you can read out in assembly.
 Also ask if they’d be willing to record a quick video message on their phone to run on World Book Day.